 September 14, 2018 – Hurricane Florence makes landfall around Wilmington, NC.
-Wind-driven water is being push inland while very heavy rain is rapidly increasing flooding.
+Wind-driven water is being pushed inland while very heavy rain is rapidly increasing flooding.
 While Hurricane Florence had been downgraded to a Category 1 hurricane, it remains a heavy rain and storm surge threat.
-Hundreds of thousands of homes have lost power, and this slow moving storm will remain in the Wilmington area for a number of hours.
+Hundreds of thousands of homes have lost power, and this slow-moving storm will remain in the Wilmington area for a number of hours.

 - Hurricane Isabel – September 2003 – https://en.wikipedia.org/wiki/Hurricane_Isabel